felangel/bloc/README.md

 }
 ```

-Now our `CounterBloc` is a `HydratedBloc` and will automatically persist it's state.
+Now our `CounterBloc` is a `HydratedBloc` and will automatically persist its state.
 We can increment the counter value, hot restart, kill the app, etc... and our `CounterBloc` will always retain its state.